huard/ocgis/doc/api.rst

 spatial_wrapping
 ~~~~~~~~~~~~~~~~

 Allows control of the wrapped state for all input fields.
 Only field objects with a wrappable coordinate system are affected.
+Wrapping operations are applied before all other operations.

 ================== ======================================================================
 Value              Description